-Continuing Apprentices Placement Service for Apprentices
+Continuing Apprentices/Trainees Placement Service (CAPS) for Apprentices and Trainees

 On this page:

-How do apprentices register for assistance?
+How do apprentices/trainees register for assistance?

-How does the Continuing Apprentices Placement Service work?
+How does CAPS work?

-Financial assistance to relocate
+Financial assistance for apprentices

 Don’t stop your formal training